gridsome/gridsome.org/docs/directory-structure.md

 #### Pages directory

-All components in this directory becomes the pages for your website.
+All components in this directory become the pages for your website.
 Each page will get its path based on the location of its `.vue` file.
 `src/pages/Index.vue` will become the homepage for your website, while `src/pages/AboutUs.vue` will be `example.com/about-us`.